Discover hidden gems, and experience the Real Wild Nature!

 At the mouth of Sruwaddacon Bay you’ll find Rossport Ferry.
 Here you will find a lovely picnic area.
 Swimming is not advised at Rossport Ferry as there is strong current in the Bay.
 Rossport Walk is a 10km long walk.
 It starts and finishes at the crossroad near Denny’s Ferry Bar.
 The estimated time is 2 hour 20 mins.

 6. Hear mystical music at Bellacorrick Musical Bridge

 Video © Kenneth Sloan

 The legendary Corick Bridge, also known as ‘The Musical Bridge’, has become an object of curiosity in Co.
 Mayo.
 Music is produced from the bridge in two different ways.
-First, by rolling a stone along the parapet as you run along on either side.
+Firstly by rolling a stone along the parapet as you run along on either side.
 As the stone drops along, musical notes are produced in rapid succession.

-The second method is to hold the stone in your hand and to strike it on the slabs, which form the coping of the parapet hitting each slab as you go along drawing back the hand immediately after striking.
+Secondly by holding the stone in your hand and to strike it on the slabs, which form the coping of the parapet hitting each slab as you go along drawing back the hand immediately after striking.
 Each slab gives forth its own peculiar note and a wonderful musical scale is produced.

-The bridge, was started in 1920, but took decades to near completion, and during the famine, many are said to have died as it was being built.
+The bridge, was started in 1920, but it took decades to near completion, and during the famine, many are said to have died as it was being built.